June 10 -18, 2017

 Register Your GardenOntario Week Event

 You can get involved in GardenOntario Week by running your own event and registering it with us online.
 You do not have to belong to the OHA to join in the festivities.
 No matter how big or small, we want to have you involved.
-Activities registered on June 17, 18 and 19 can also be registered as Garden Days activities.

 Click below to tell us about your plans for GardenOntario Week.
 The information you send will be put on the events page for that date.
+All events are reviewed prior to being posted for completeness.
+Please expect a 1-2 day turnaround time for posting to the event calendar.

 Event Location Map